| |

 the female figure seemed, despite the masses of fabric being used,

+to be more bared than actually covered.
 The manteau was most of the time made from the same fabric as the bodice,

 therefore creating an harmonious unit.
 The jupe, which